 Hint: It’s okay to say no.

-So, your little babe hasn't even turned one year, and you are concerned the "terrible twos" may have arrived ahead of schedule?
-Fear not!
-Here's the scoop on proactive and practical discipline with your tiny tot!
-In my experience as a child psychologist, preschool teacher, and mama, I can tell you firsthand.
-A few preemptive discipline techniques can save you and baby from less-than-pleasant forms of punishment down the road.
-It's true that all children should have inalienable rights to their own thoughts and feelings, a sense of security, and a safe space to learn and live (just like adults do!).
+In my experience as a child psychologist, preschool teacher and mama, I can tell you firsthand: A few preemptive discipline techniques can save you and your child from less-than-pleasant forms of punishment down the road.
+It's true that all children should have inalienable rights to their own thoughts and feelings, a sense of security and a safe space to learn and live (just like adults do!).
 Of course, the moment a child begins to impinge on the rights of others (or themselves), discipline is needed to teach the child about the importance of these universal rights.

 Before you pull out your hair over your babe's latest exploit, here are 8 authoritative strategies for setting clear boundaries while providing the warmth and flexibility your child needs to thrive.

 1. To reward or punish, that is the question.

 By disciplining your child, you are teaching the practice of living by an acceptable code of behavior.
 Discipline does not always involve punishment.
 In fact, rewards for good behavior offer a distinct advantage over punishments for bad behavior.
 Simply put, a reward tells your babe what he should do, but a punishment doesn't give an acceptable alternative to what he should not do.

 Let's say your little one decides to give a few gentle cuddles to the family cat.
 If you praise baby's humane efforts, this sweet behavior is likely to continue.
 But if your little darling chooses, instead, to pull the cat's tail and you punish him, there's still no suggestion for what he might do instead.

 So, what's a mama to do?
 Take your little one's hand, help him stroke the cat gently, and congratulate his newfound sensitivity.